ohdsi-studies/Covid19PredictionStudies/CovidSimpleSurvival/README.md

 # Add the database containing the OMOP CDM data
 cdmDatabaseSchema <- 'cdm database schema'
+# Add the name of database containing the OMOP CDM data
+cdmDatabaseName <- 'cdm database name'
 # Add a database with read/write access as this is where the cohorts will be generated
 cohortDatabaseSchema <- 'work database schema' oracleTempSchema <- NULL